CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

 * [**Chapter 4: The Greatest Theorem Never Told**](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/master/Chapter4_TheGreatestTheoremNeverTold/LawOfLargeNumbers.ipynb)
     We explore an incredibly useful, and dangerous, theorem: The Law of Large Numbers.
 Examples include:
     - Exploring a Kaggle dataset and the pitfalls of naive analysis
+    - How to sort Reddit comments from best to worst (not as easy as you think)

 * [**Chapter 5: Would you rather loss an arm or a leg?**](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/master/Chapter5_LossFunctions/LossFunctions.ipynb)
     The introduction of Loss functions and there (awesome) use in Bayesian methods.
 Examples include: